Nonviolent Communication in Organizations: The Key to Effective Collaboration

 The process unfolds through four essential components:

-Requests (asks), meanwhile, should be as specific as possible and framed in terms of positive action, rather than negative prohibitions.
-It’s crucial not to confuse a request with a demand.
-If we’re truly making a request, we must give the other person the right to say no-without negative consequences, including emotional ones, such as taking offense if our request is declined.
+Requests should be as specific as possible.
+They should also focus on positive action, not negative prohibitions.
+It’s important not to confuse a request with a demand.
+If we’re asking for something, we must give the other person the right to say no — without negative consequences.
+This also applies to emotional reactions, such as taking offense when someone refuses.

 NVC: Jackal and Giraffe Language